Symbian9/qmapshack-doc-wiki/DocPlayground.md

 # The Playground #

-This page references all articles in progress, that are not referenced by any other page, yet.
+This page references all articles being currently developed that are not yet referenced by any other page.
 If you want to start a new page/article, start here.

-Please keep in mind that all pages/articles you find in this section is work in progress.
-You are welcome to read it.
+Please keep in mind that all pages/articles you find in this section represent work in progress.
+You are welcome to read them.
 You are welcome to point out errors or misleading stuff.
 But do not expect anything usefull right from the spot.

-To start a new page/article in the playgound simply add a new link referencing a file in the sub-directory _playgound_.
+To start a new page/article in the playgound simply add a new link to the current file referencing your new file in sub-directory `playgound/`.
 Do your best to mimic the name scheme.
-Once you are done you can click the link and a new file file be created.
+Once you are done you can click this new link and your new file will be created.

-Pages/articles will be removed without further notice from the Wiki if they stick into this section for more than half a year.
+Pages/articles in sub-directory `playground/` will be removed without further notice from the wiki, if they remain unchanged there for more than half a year.

-Unfinished articles are:
+Articles currenly being developed:

 * [Developing Documentation](playground/DevelopingDocumentation) - September 2016
 * [How to do routing](playground/DocGisHowToRouting) - August 2016